marijnh/Eloquent-JavaScript/11_async.md

 So such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
 Instead, it can be "frozen" at any point that has an `await`, and resumed at a later time.

+For non-trivial asynchronous code, this notation is usually more convenient than directly using promises.
+Even if you need to do something that doesn't fit the synchronous model of `async` notation, like performing multiple actions at the same time, it is easy to combine `async` functions with direct use of promises.

 ## Generators